A COMPREHENSIVE HISTORICAL OVERVIEW

 A CHANGING ECONOMIC LANDSCAPE

-British rule also brought changes and many challenges to the economic landscape of Cyprus.
+British rule also brought changes to the economic landscape of Cyprus.
 On one hand, the British introduced infrastructure projects that improved transportation, communication, and public health.
 Roads, railways, and port facilities were developed to facilitate trade and military movement, enhancing the overall economic potential of the island.
-On the other hand, however the socio-economic conditions for the majority of the population, particularly the rural peasants, remained challenging.
-Agriculture was the primary economic activity in Cyprus at the time, with the cultivation of crops such as
+On the other hand, however the socio-economic conditions for the majority of the population remained challenging.
+Agriculture was the primary economic activity in Cyprus at the time.
+The cultivation of crops such as cotton, tobacco, and most cereals were widespread, but the British introduced and then promoted certain cash crops instead.
+This had significant implications for local farmers.
+While some benefitted from these changes, many faced financial hardships due to fluctuating market prices and exploitative practices.
+Land ownership issues also persisted, and British policies often favoured the interests of foreign companies.
+The eventual introduction of taxes and land reforms increased tensions between British Authorities and the local populace.

 THE RISE OF NATIONALISM & RESISTANCE

 As the 20th century approached, various factors contributed to the rise of nationalism in Cyprus.
-The discontent arising from often harsh British policies, the desire for political representation, and the influence of nationalist movements in other parts of the world created an environment ripe for resistance.
-The two major ethnic communities on the island, Greek and Turkish Cypriots had differing aspirations, which further complicated the political landscape.
+Discontent, arising from often harsh British policies and the desire for political representation, created an environment ripe for change.
+The influence of nationalist movements in other parts of the world was also a factor.
+The two major ethnic communities on the island, Greek and Turkish Cypriots had differing aspirations, however, which further complicated the political landscape.Â

-THE GREEK CYPRIOTS
+GREEK CYPRIOTS

-THE TURKISH CYPRIOTS
+TURKISH CYPRIOTS

 REPRESSION & HOSTILITY

-Nationalist sentiments led to several clashes between Cypriots and British Authorities and in 1931, significant riots erupted in response to a British refusal to negotiate on ‘Enosis’.
-This destroyed the British governor’s residence in Nicosia.
-The British responded by dismissing the local administration and instituting a policy of martial law, leading to repression and hostility.
-This further entrenched the grievances of the Cypriot population that existed on the island until the outbreak of World War II.
+Nationalist sentiments led to several clashes between Cypriots and British Authorities and in 1931.
+Significant riots erupted in response to a British refusal to negotiate on ‘Enosis’ and Greek Cypriot rioters destroyed the British governor’s residence in Nicosia.
+The British responded by dismissing the local administration and instituting a policy of martial law.
+This led to further repression and hostility that further entrenched Greek Cypriot grievances against the British.
+This state of affairs existed on the island until the outbreak of World War II.Â

 WORLD WAR II